TheSeaweedMonster/SeraphAsm/README.md

 # Release Notes

-For disassembly:<br>
+For assembly/disassembly:<br>
-Some F3* opcodes aren't supported yet<br>
-All other opcodes are supported but further testing is needed to refine the output<br>
+All opcodes are supported but further testing is needed to refine the output<br>

+This project is essentially finished but I will continue adding updates<br>
+for more features.<br>

-Please report any incorrect outputs or bugs to my discord (jay_howdy) so I can make improvements.<br>
+Please report any incorrect outputs or bugs to my discord (jay_howdy).<br>
 Feedback much appreciated :)<br>

 # Pros/Cons